A/N: Hello everyone! ^.^

 I guess that's it for now.
 So, by all means, please enjoy.
 C:

-Summary: Natalie was the only girl transferred to the 141.
+Actual summary: Natalie was the only girl transferred to the 141.
 Ghost hates her for no apparent reason.
 What happens when Ghost emotionally abuses her to the point where she finally snaps?
 What happens when General Shepherd betrays them and Makarov appears?
 When Ghost falls for Natalie and she falls for him, it seems life doesn't want them together when she's forced to do something that might cost her her life and to be hated by the people she loves.

 Disclaimer: I obviously don't own Call of Duty or the characters except Natalie.